apache/flink/docs/content/docs/concepts/glossary.md

 #### Watermark

 This is the mechanism in Flink to measure progress in event time.
-Watermarks are special timestamped elements that get inserted by watermark generators into a [DataStream](#datastream).
-They flow as part of the DataStream and carry a timestamp t.
-A watermark for time t is an assertion that the stream is (probably) now complete up through time t.
+Watermarks are special timestamped elements that get inserted by watermark generators into a [stream](#stream).
+They flow as part of the DataStream and carry a timestamp `t`.
+A watermark for time `t` is an assertion that the stream is (probably) now complete up through time `t`.

 Watermarks give you control over the tradeoff between latency and completeness.
 You can either configure your watermark with a short-bounded delay and risk producing results with incomplete knowledge of the input